edithngundi/edithngundi/README.md

 - 👋 Hi, I’m Edith!
-You can call me @edithngundi
-- 📚 Senior at Minerva University majoring in Computer Science (May 2024 Grad)
+- 📚 Recent Grad from Minerva University, majored in Computer Science (May 2024 Grad)
 - 👀 Interested in Game Development and all things Software Engineering
-- 🌱 Currently working on an endless runner game called PolygonRush
+- 🌱 Currently upskilling on Android Development
-- 💞️ Looking to collaborate on PolygonRush and any other game-related projects
 - 📫 How to reach me: edithngundi@gmail.com

 <!---